Balenciaga Information Guide

 Balenciaga bags with the original hardware and leather tassels, are known as the “Motorcycle" style.
 The first of this style were created in the early 2000s by then Creative Director Nicolas Ghesquière.
 At first the bags were dismissed as too soft and flimsy, as they did not fit in with the current trends of a more stiff and rigid bag.
 Ghesquière was able to convince Balenciaga’s corporate office to make 25 prototype bags, some of which he gave to fashion editors and models such as Kate Moss.
 It was his belief that the rise in popularity was contributed to the bag being lightweight, with no logos.
 When the bags were first introduced, the only place to buy Balenciaga in the US was Barney's; the constraint in supply undoubtedly helped stoke desire in the bag's first seasons.

+The Motorcycle bags made a huge impact on the handbag world: it went from cult favorite to classic in a few short seasons, and still remains on wishlists to this day.
+Balenciaga only releases a few leather colors per season, creating a lively resale market for the most sought-after colors and leathers.
 Another reason why these bags have been so desirable is the leather used to create them.
 Balenciaga uses a very lightweight yet durable (usually lambskin) leather that distresses naturally, so as the bag ages and wrinkles, no two bags will ever look the same.

 First 13.5″ x 7.5″ x 2.6″